-BETKOSOL will take place at the LUISS-Libera Università degli Studi Sociali “Guido Carli” during the course of 18 months, from January 2021 to June 2022.
-The LUISS “Guido Carli” will be the leaders of the comparative law study but, as important research experts and research centers, the Department of Criminology, Criminal Law and Social Law (UGent) will be involved too.
+BETKOSOL took place at the LUISS-Libera Università degli Studi Sociali “Guido Carli” during the course of 18 months, from January 2021 to June 2022.
+The LUISS “Guido Carli” was the leaders of the comparative law study but, as important research experts and research centers, the Department of Criminology, Criminal Law and Social Law (UGent) was involved too.

 BETKOSOL aims to investigate the limits and perspectives of an improvement of the current regulatory framework in the fight against frauds affecting EU financial interests, in particular in the social, health, and economic sectors, and taking into account how the COVID-19 crisis may affect the status quo.
 The first step is a legal analysis, both at the EU level of government and at selected national experiences (Belgium, Germany, Italy, and Poland) in a comparative perspective.
 The MS are chosen for their different economic, administrative, and welfare systems.
 They also vary in terms of the impact of the COVID-19 crisis.
 This will ensure greater awareness of the European context.
 The second is to study how the COVID-19 crisis modifies the multilevel framework.
 In this view, BETKOSOL will examine the new multiannual financial framework, especially public procurement for sanitary equipment in ESM and RF expenditures; EUSF; SURE; ESF; EIF; ERASMUS+.
 The third step is to highlight the new risks and causes of fraud, considering that the extreme historical contingencies provide a newfangled point of view to show challenges with the protection of the EU’s financial interests in quite ‘new’ sectors.
 These steps will be analyzed transversely in the first 3 correspondents WP’s and through a mixed-method (doctrinal/empirical).
 The WP4 (better regulation) will be based on the outputs from the previous ones (better knowledge and funding).
 A strategy to improve the long-term outcomes of the European anti-fraud policy will be proposed, in the direction to face risks that the new health crisis will show.
 The main focus will be on the functioning of (i) the shared administration to prevent fraud; (ii) the territorial control network (iii) the inspection activity for the detection of a (limited) number and typology of cases to be addressed by OLAF and EPPO.
 BETKOSOL will also have a social impact, involving students (Open Days) and citizens (empirical study).